IbrahimNagdawala/weather/README.md

 3. The weather information for the selected location will be displayed on the page

 ## Credits
-This project was created by [Your Name Here].
+This project was created by Ibrahim Nagdawala.

-## License
-This project is licensed under the [MIT License](https://github.com/yourusername/weather-report-website/blob/main/LICENSE).